Aetius/TodoList/README.md

 and add this user to the tasks already in your database.
 Then you can modify the fixtures to test your new database.

+#####To test the project
+- Once the project installed, you can test the project with the command php bin/phpunit
+- The test-coverage is located in /tests/test-coverage.